robotframework/RIDE/doc/releasenotes/ride-2.1.5.rst

    -  Fix cursor position when editing cells in Grid Editor.
    -  Added parsing of option **--name** or **-N** and **Name** setting, to allow running tests with them set.
-   -  Fix broken installation of RIDE v2.1.4 by adding missing dependencies.
-   -  Added **Tools->Library Finder...** to install libraries and **Help->Open Library Documentation...** .
-They share the same dialog, and definitions are recorded in \``settings.cfg`\`.
-   -  Added context menu to install libraries and to open documentation in Grid Editor Import section.
-Same as above description.
-   -  Added keyboard shortcuts **Ctrl-Shift-Up** and **Ctrl-Shift-Down** as alternatives to **Alt-Up** and **Alt-Down** to move rows in Grid and Text Editors.
-   -  Improved vertical scroll in Grid Editor, by having main scroll bars out of cells.
-   -  Fixed Create Desktop Shortcut by pointing executable to **python -m robotide**.
-   -  Changed arguments parser to allow **--version** and **--help** functional in Windows.
-   -  Improved auto-complete in Grid Editor, to allow several matches.
-   -  Fixed white blocks on Tree due to failed animation when test execution is too rapid, causing crash on Windows.
-   -  Added Settings Editor button to Preferences dialog, to edit settings.cfg.
-   -  Created backup of settings.cfg to allow recovering some settings when broken upgrades.
-   -  Changed some informative dialogs and JSON Editor to use the customized colors.
-   -  Added current executing keyword and other statuses to TestRunner status bar.
-   -  Modified import statements to allow running RIDE without Robot Framework installed or versions older than 6.0.
-   -  Added Config Panel button to supported installed Plugins next to their name in Plugin Manager dialog.
-   -  Added Config Panel button to Plugins, working examples in Text Editor and Test Runner.
-   -  On Windows ignore false modification on files when opening Test Suites, causing confirmation dialog.
-   -  Added divided Status Bar.
-Left side for main window, right side for Plugins.
-Working example in Text Editor, when selecting in Tree shows the filename in StatusBar.

    **The minimal wxPython version is, 4.0.7, and RIDE supports the current version, 4.2.3, which we recommend.**